Email FacebookTwitterMenu burgerClose thin

 Bottom Line

 Choosing whether to retire at 62 or 65 depends on your personal situation and finances.
 Retiring at 62 provides more time for hobbies, travel, or part-time work.
-Retiring at 65 offers larger Social Security payments, more time to save, and immediate Medicare eligibility, which helps lower healthcare costs.
-A financial advisor can help you decide which retirement age matches your goals and finances.
+Retiring at 65 offers larger Social Security payments, more time to save, and immediate Medicare eligibility, which can help lower healthcare costs.

 Retirement Planning Tips